Grid question

 Introduction

-Grid questions allow you to ask a series of questions in a table format.
-A common use for a grid question is to rate a list of items on the same scale, such as in this example:
+Grid questions let you ask a series of questions in a table format.
+A common use is rating a list of items on the same scale.

 A grid question asking respondents how often they perform simple tasks like shopping for groceries.